 Orthopedic oncology is a field of medicine focused on malignant musculoskeletal diseases.
 These complex cancers include primary bone, metastatic bone and soft tissue sarcoma.
-At Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern), in Zion, Illinois, our orthopedic oncology team works in concert with other doctors and clinicians to diagnose cancer and recommend individualized treatment plans specific to each patient.
+At Cancer Treatment Centers of America® (CTCA) in Chicago, our orthopedic oncology team works in concert with other doctors and clinicians to diagnose cancer and recommend individualized treatment plans specific to each patient.

-With a limited number of orthopedic oncologists available in the country, CTCA at Midwestern is proud of have Dr. Richard Schmidt, MD, on the medical staff.
+With a limited number of orthopedic oncologists available in the country, our Chicago hospital is proud to have Dr. Richard Schmidt, MD, on the medical staff.
 As Medical Director of Orthopedic Oncology, Dr. Schmidt has expertise in treating sarcomas, including cancer of the bone and soft tissue, and metastatic cancer to the bone.
 Dr. Schmidt is board certified by the American Board of Orthopaedic Surgery and brings over 20 years of experience to our cancer center in Zion, Illinois.
 He works closely with an extended care team that also includes a medical oncologist, oncology nurse and care manager.
 Depending on each patient’s individual needs, the care team may also include a registered dietician, naturopathic provider and pain management physician.